canonical/launchpad-manual/docs/user/how-to/launchpadlib/integrate-website.rst

 ``https://launchpad.net/+authorize-token?oauth_token=...``
 This is the URL your end-user needs to visit in order to authorize your token.

-At this point, you should redirect your user to that URL.
-Then, start periodically calling ``exchange_request_token_for_access_token()``:
+At this point, you should redirect your user to that URL, then start periodically calling ``exchange_request_token_for_access_token()``:

 ::